-We have 1 Head of Inclusion,2 Guidance counsellors, 1 Inclusion teaching assistant, an Inclusion governor who have experience in delivering interventions.
+We have 1 Head of Inclusion, 2 Guidance counsellors, 3 Inclusion teaching assistants, 12 LSAs and an Inclusion governor who has experience in delivering interventions.
 We offered training to support Learning support assistants on intervention programs to ensure students receive the provisions that they are entitled to.